 Get the Google Earth Pro version here.
 Yes it’s free.
 They don’t sell it any more and it is a little out of date but is good enough for this project.

-Once you have a version of Google Earth working download my files from here.
-It is a very small file.
-It is a zip archive and needs to be decompressed.
+Once you have a version of Google Earth working download my files The-Rods-of-power.
+It is a very small zip file and needs to be decompressed.
 Usually that just means double clicking the folder.
 It contains three folders one with Rod centres, another which has both sides and one with the heart centre circles.
 Open each folder and drag and drop the contents onto an open version of Google Earth Pro or Google Earth.
 Doing that will import them.
 You can also import the files individually but dropping them is quicker and imports them all at once.